"Beware that, when fighting monsters, you yourself do not become a monster."

 Honesty Without Love

 Truth without compassion is cruelty with a clean conscience.
-He's found a way to hurt people and feel righteous about it.
+The Asshole has found a way to hurt people and feel righteous about it.

-He calls it honesty.
 He calls it "telling it like it is."
-But honesty that wounds without healing isn't honesty—it's violence wearing truth's clothing.
+But honesty that wounds isn't clean honesty; it's violence wearing truth's clothing.
 He's weaponized authenticity.

 The people around him bleed from his "truth."
 They're not better for hearing it.
-They're not transformed.
-They're just hurt.
+They're hurt.
 His honesty serves his need to attack, not their need to grow.

 Real truth-telling is an act of love.
 It costs the speaker something.
 It's offered with care for how it lands.
 His truth costs him nothing and costs everyone else everything.